Akianonymus/mangadl-bash/README.md

 | Pull Requests | [![GitHub pull-requests](https://img.shields.io/github/issues-pr/Akianonymus/mangadl-bash.svg?label=&style=for-the-badge&color=orange)](https://GitHub.com/Akianonymus/mangadl-bash/issues?q=is%3Apr+is%3Aopen) | [![GitHub pull-requests closed](https://img.shields.io/github/issues-pr-closed/Akianonymus/mangadl-bash.svg?label=&color=success&style=for-the-badge)](https://GitHub.com/Akianonymus/mangadl-bash/issues?q=is%3Apr+is%3Aclosed) |
 | :-----------: | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |

 Submit patches to code or documentation as GitHub pull requests.
-Make sure to run format.sh before making a new pull request.
+Make sure to run merge.bash and format.bash before making a new pull request.

+If using a code editor, then use shfmt plugin instead of format.bash

+All shellcheck warnings should also successfully pass, if needs to be disabled, proper explanation is needed.

 ## License